Moderated and by Bruce Preston and reported by Jim Scheef

 Ask DACS is a Question and Answer session before the main presentation at the monthly General Meeting.
 We solicit questions from the floor and then answers from other audience members.
-My role as moderator is to try to guide the discussion to a likely solution to the problem.
-The answers below include my own post-meeting research.
+This month I was away on vacation.
+Bruce moderated but is unable to write up the discussion.

 Questions for the upcoming meeting can be emailed to email@example.com.

 Disclaimer: Ask DACS questions come from members by email or from the audience attending the general meeting.
 Answers are suggestions offered by meeting attendees and represent a consensus of those responding.
 DACS offers no warranty as to the correctness of the answers and anyone following these suggestions or answers does so at their own risk.
 In other words, we could be totally wrong!